astral-sh/ruff/CONTRIBUTING.md

 responsible for converting `flake8` configuration files to Ruff's TOML format.
 This logic lives in `flake8_to_ruff/src/converter.rs`.

-To update the documentation for supported configuration options, run `cargo dev generate-options`.
+Run `cargo dev generate-options` to update the documentation for supported configuration options, and `cargo dev generate-json-schema` to update the JSON schema for `tool.ruff` in `pyproject.toml`.

 ## Release process